 Basically, Thai curry, garlic, lemongrass, galangal, coconut, and peanuts, are combined with Indian spices to create Massaman Curry.
 In fact, that was the description we were given while we sipped our drinks, waiting for my Massaman curry.

 When I asked our favorite bartender where to get massaman curry paste, she laughed and said Amazon, which made me laugh.
 Why drive to the Asian market if I can get it at my door the same day?
 She had a point!

-As we ate our fabulous dinner, and I fell in love with yet another Thai dish she offered advice.
-First, make sure I not only use the Massaman curry paste but also use red curry paste for added flavor.
+As we ate our fabulous dinner, and I fell in love with yet another Thai dish, she offered advice.
+First, make sure I use the Massaman curry paste and use red curry paste for added flavor.
 Since the guys in the back do that, I added it to my list.
 Also, she suggested using lemongrass and galangal root.

-Then, it was off to my kitchen to create what I hoped would be something close to the fabulous meal we had a Malee’s.
+It was then off to my kitchen to create what I hoped would be something close to the fabulous meal we had a Malee's.

 WHAT VEGETABLES TO ADD TO THE MASSAMAN CURRY RECIPE FOR THE BEST FLAVOR

 For my Massaman curry recipe, I chose to use a shallot and 1/2 a white onion.
 Shallots have a sweet and mild yet bold flavor, with a hint of garlic.
 White onions, on the other hand, enhance the flavors in the shallots.